TheStephenGate2005/MLSU-PROJECT/README.md

 Overview

-My Little Stephen Universe (MLSU) is an experimental crossover / concept project created by Stephen T. Flint (Rinty SkyHusky / FurryManforme).
+My Little Stephen Universe (MLSU) is an experimental crossover / concept project created by Stephen T. Flint (Rinty SkyCoyote).
 Volume 0 represents an early, unfinished stage of the project and serves primarily as a concept archive rather than a completed story or product.

 This repository exists to: